inkoon/simmc/README.md

 ## Notes
 #### Teststd Results
-Teststd results for task1 & task2 were in "simmc/mm_action_prediction/".
+Teststd results for task1 & task2 were in "simmc/mm_action_prediction/teststd".

+#### Devtest Results
+Devtest results for task1 & task2 were in "simmc/mm_action_prediction/devtest".

 You can evaluate with provided codes.

 #### Model parameters
 We have all model parameters for generating devtest and teststd result. (trained with our entry code before Sep 28th)

-If you need them, please contact us via email (md98765@naver.com)
+If you need the model parameters or have any other issues, please contact us via email. (md98765@naver.com)